-For more information on what you can do with a major in French studies, Italian studies, or French & Italian studies, visit CLA Career Services or explore GoldPASS, the U of M's exclusive online career database.
+For more information on what you can do with a major in French studies, Italian studies, or French & Italian studies, visit CLA Career Services' "What Can I Do with a Major in French & Italian Studies?" page or explore GoldPASS, the U of M's exclusive online career database.

 Since the 1960s, fierce debates have animated the field of French and Italian studies regarding hermeneutics, interpretation of texts, questions of author’s intention, and critique thereof.
-Literary studies in general and Italian theory and French studies in particular open our students to engage in crucial debates that carry an ethical, legal and political dimension.
+Literary studies in general, and French and Italian studies in particular, open our students to engage in crucial debates that carry ethical, legal, and political dimensions.

-Another purpose of our training consists in preparing students to enter areas of professional life that require knowledge of French, Francophone, and Italian culture and language.
+Another purpose of our training is to prepare students to enter areas of professional life that require knowledge of French, Francophone, and Italian language and culture.
 Our programs offer our students an outstanding preparation to navigate a complex and interconnected world--a preparation that goes far beyond the study of language skills and knowledge of literature.
-Students with a degree in French, Italian, or French and Italian become sophisticated, flexible and adaptable global citizens.
+Students with a degree in French, Italian, or French and Italian become sophisticated, flexible, and adaptable global citizens.

-While some students choose to pursue a career in academe or in secondary education, the training in French and Italian also opens up multiple career opportunities that require communicative skills, the ability to imagine other points of view, and the critical judgment to sort among them.
-Our ultimate ambition consists in teaching students how to read not only foreign societies and cultures but also the “foreignness” in their own culture, and in nurturing in students a sense of cultural hermeneutics.
+While some students choose to pursue a career in academia or in secondary education, the training in French and Italian also opens up multiple career opportunities that require communication skills, the ability to imagine other points of view, and the critical judgment to sort among them.
+Our ultimate ambition is to teach students how to read not only foreign societies and cultures, but also the “foreignness” in their own culture, and in nurturing in students a sense of cultural hermeneutics.

-In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
+In addition to our program's offerings, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, community engagement, and internships to help you feel confident in your decision upon graduation.
-Students may also also gain valuable and relevant skills in French and Italian by studying abroad, or joining a student organization.
+Students may also also gain valuable and relevant skills in French and Italian by studying abroad or joining a student organization.